NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Charged time reduced from 10f to 8f
     - Grabbable the entire move
 - 2B
+    - Damage increased from 13 to 14
     - Can continue to 2B(A) on whiff
-    - Does one more damage
     - Last active frame has less lift
 - 2B(B)
     - Is spinning knockback